November 14, 2008

 In addition to the definitions set forth in Section IV, Definitions, above, the following definitions shall apply to these cost-allocation guidelines:

-The cost principles set out in Circular A-21 do not prohibit institutions that receive federal support from engaging in “unallowable” activities.
+The cost principles set out in 2 CFR 200 do not prohibit institutions that receive federal support from engaging in "unallowable" activities.
 Instead, they restrict the use of federal funds to pay for these activities.
-For example, Section J of Circular A-21 states that the costs of bad debts, donations and contributions, and entertainment (among others) are unallowable.
-Thus, while researchers may make a personal choice to celebrate a colleague’s accomplishment at a local restaurant, it is not appropriate to charge the cost of that celebration to the federal government.
+For example, Subpart E-COST PRINCIPLES of 2 CFR 200 states that the costs of bad debts, donations and contributions, and entertainment (among others) are generally unallowable.
+Thus, while researchers may make a personal choice to celebrate a colleague's accomplishment at a local restaurant, it is not appropriate to charge the cost of that celebration to the federal government.
 Even though certain costs are unallowable, the UW and its researchers may still be reimbursed for other allowable expenses incurred in connection with federally supported projects.

-Circular A-21 indicates that a federally-supported institution can avoid the impermissible shifting of costs of unallowable activities to the federal government if it does not either (1) impose the direct costs of such activities on the federal government, or (2) request reimbursement from the federal government for F&A costs associated with unallowable activities.
-Examples of indirect costs are building depreciation and use allowances, maintenance expenses, library expenses, and student and departmental administration expenses.
+Subpart E-COST PRINCIPLES of 2 CFR 200 indicates that a federally-supported institution can avoid the impermissible shifting of costs of unallowable activities to the federal government if it does not either (1) impose the direct costs of such activities on the federal government, or (2) request reimbursement from the federal government for F&A costs associated with unallowable activities.
+Examples of indirect costs are building depreciation, maintenance expenses, library expenses, and student and departmental administration expenses.

 To determine whether a particular direct cost can be charged to the federal government, the cost must be allowable, reasonable, and allocable to work conducted under federally sponsored agreements, and it must not include any unallowable costs.

 Although the direct costs of unallowable activities may not be charged to the federal government, the government will pay its share of resources that are used for both federal and non-federal purposes.
-Circular A-21 states that “a cost is allocable to a particular cost objective (i.e., a specific function, sponsored agreement, department, or the like) if the goods and services involved are chargeable or assignable to such cost objective in accordance with relative benefits received or other equitable relationship.”
-(Circular A-21, at C.4.A.)
+Subpart E-COST PRINCIPLES of 2 CFR 200 states that "a cost is allocable to a particular cost objective (i.e., a specific function, sponsored agreement, department, or the like) if the goods and services involved are chargeable or assignable to such cost objective in accordance with relative benefits received or other equitable relationship."
 For example, if personnel time or general-purpose laboratory materials are being used for both federally sponsored research and ineligible hESC research, the federal government will pay the cost of that proportion of the resource being used for federally sponsored research.